 • All boats must motor through.
 Sails can be up.

-• No stopping or anchoring in the canal.
+• No stopping or anchoring or otherwise obstructing traffic in the canal.

 • Vessels going with the current have the right of way.

-• Vessels under 65 feet long must give way to larger vessels.
+• Vessels under 65 feet long must give way to larger vessels, and recreational boats shall not interfere with commercial vessels.

 • Minimize your wake when passing moorings, boat basin facilities, and anchored maintenance work boats.